 With every degree of warming, a child born today faces a future where their health and well-being will be increasingly impacted by the realities and dangers of a warmer world.
 Infectious diseases, worsening air pollution, rising temperatures and malnutrition strike children the hardest partly due to their physiological make up and partly due to children generally spending more time outdoors than adults.
 Furthermore, as corporations are struggling to get to grips with climate change, pursuing mitigating and adaptation strategies, their choices and actions will have direct and indirect effects on children.

-Featuring inspiring speakers, plenary panels, interactive sessions and participation of members of the Swedish Royal Family, this Action Lab will explore the question of how companies’ mitigation and adaptation of climate change effects children’s health.
-Participating companies will listen to expert knowledge, corporate examples and visionary outlooks as well as be offered an opportunity to join hands with Global Child Forum and its partners in mobilizing a commitment for action.
+Featuring inspiring speakers, plenary panels, interactive sessions and participation of members of the Swedish Royal Family, this Action Lab explored the question of how companies’ mitigation and adaptation of climate change effects children’s health.
+Participating companies listened to expert knowledge, corporate examples and visionary outlooks and was offered an opportunity to join hands with Global Child Forum and its partners in mobilizing a commitment for action.

 at Enact Sustainable Strategies